AFL-CIO

 Kenneth Quinnell

 Throughout Hispanic Heritage Month, the AFL-CIO will be profiling leaders and activists to spotlight the diverse contributions Hispanics and Latinos have made to the labor movement.
-Today’s profile features Roy Zuniga of the National Association of Letter Carriers (NALC).
+Today’s profile features Liz Sorenson of the Communications Workers of America (CWA).

 Kenneth Quinnell